turingschool/front-end-curriculum/drafts/portfolio-project-spec.md

 - bio
 - past jobs
 - education
-- goals (*NOTE: do we need/want this?*)(*Maybe its too similar to the bio?
-Im thinking of it like a mini mission statement, unless its for job hunting then it could be a list of things like "Looking for a collaborative environment"? - bjm*)
+- goals (*think of this as a mini mission statement.
+For example, if it is for job hunting then it could be a list of things like "Looking for a collaborative environment"*)
-- contact information (github, twitter, email (if you want, or a contact form if you're feeling ambitious))
+- contact information: github, twitter, *email if you want, or a contact form if you're feeling ambitious*
 - list of projects with the following information for each:
     + project name
     + project description/overview